 After the water is turned off, try using a conventional plunger to unclog the toilet.
 Be sure the water covers the cup of the plunger; if it doesn't, you may need to manually control the flapper until enough water enters the bowl.
 Slowly push the plunger down to clear any air bubbles, then pull and push the plunger back and forth to clear the clog.

 If a plunger doesn't work, try a toilet auger (also known as a snake).
 You can get one at most hardware stores for $20 to $50.
 The trick to using an auger is to get the cable right through the throat of the toilet.
-Put a little pressure on the cable and start turning the auger, extending the cable down into the drain pipe as you go.
+Put a little pressure on the cable and start turning the auger, extending the cable down into the drainpipe as you go.
 While pushing down, you should feel the auger drop into the drain.
-Once the auger approaches the clog, give it a little extra pressure to punch a hole in the clog, creating an opening for water to flow to the sewer.
+Once the auger approaches the clog, give it a little extra pressure to punch a hole in the clog, creating an opening for water to flow to the sewer or septic tank.

 A plunger may also be used in conjunction with an auger in order to create enough suction to blast out any material that may still be clinging to the hole that was punched out by the auger.